istio/istio.io/content/blog/2019/performance-best-practices/index.md

 Then, it's important to use a production-ready Istio **installation profile** on that cluster.
 This lets us achieve performance-oriented settings such as control plane pod autoscaling, and ensures that resource limits are appropriate for heavy traffic load.
 The [default](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template) Istio installation is suitable for most benchmarking use cases.
 For extensive performance benchmarking, with thousands of proxy-injected services, we also provide [a tuned Istio install](https://github.com/istio/tools/blob/76e3cb2488303316c8511a3ebe9676828c9d4765/perf/istio-install/values.yaml) that allocates extra memory and CPU to the Istio control plane.

-Note that Istio's [demo installation](/docs/setup/kubernetes/install/kubernetes/) is not suitable for performance testing, because it is designed to be deployed on a small trial cluster, and has full tracing and access logs enabled to showcase Istio's features.
+{{< warning_icon >}} Note: Istio's [demo installation](/docs/setup/kubernetes/install/kubernetes/) is not suitable for performance testing, because it is designed to be deployed on a small trial cluster, and has full tracing and access logs enabled to showcase Istio's features.

 ## 2. Focus on the data plane